rizo/onix/README.md

 ## Features

-- Full hermetic and deterministic builds based on a precise lock file.
+- Fully hermetic and deterministic builds based on a precise lock file.
 - Robust cross-project cache powered by Nix store.
 - Support for `pin-depends` add add packages not published to the opam repository.
 - Conditional compilation of `with-test`, `with-doc` and `with-dev-setup` dependencies.